abigpotostew/solid-bugs/README.md

 `http://localhost:8080`

 log in to solidcommunity.net
-Click button 2. it will work OK
+Click button 1. it will work OK
-Click button 1a then 1b.
-It breaks
+Click button 2a then 2b.
+It breaks.